Farm and Conservation Land for Black, Indigenous, and People of Color Self Determination and Sovereignty in Rural Massachusetts

 Objective: Over a 2 year timeframe,

-(a) The Farm School, a nonprofit in central MA, NEFOC LT, Mt.
+(a) The Farm School, a nonprofit in central MA, Northeast Farmers of Color Land Trust (NEFOC LT), Mt.
 Grace LT and East Quabbin LT will participate in research geared to name, define and articulate the organizational, state and federal policies and practices within their organization that have contributed to/ have maintained the current racial demographic breakdown of farmland ownership in rural MA.
 A timeline will be developed in order to implement a variety of policies and practices devoted to outcomes that lead to BIPOC owned farmland/land access and land transfers.

-(b) BIPOC participants have been marginlized from grants and resources like NESARE, largely due to the fact that access to permanent and long term access to land in MA is near nonexistent.
-As an essential first step to attaining a greater distribution of grants and resources allocated to BIPOC recipients, this project and similar projects of research dedicated towards initiatives leading to land access and land transfers to BIPOC farmers/non-profit recipients will help activate pathways to free the space and let go of policies that block BIPOC access so that BIPOC communities can take a permeant seat shaping the sustainable agriculture, research and education indicatives of the future.
+(b) BIPOC participants have been marginalized from grants and resources like Northeast SARE (NESARE), largely due to the fact that access to permanent and long-term access to land in MA is near nonexistent.
+As an essential first step to attaining a greater distribution of grants and resources allocated to BIPOC recipients, this project and similar projects of research dedicated towards initiatives leading to land access and land transfers to BIPOC farmers/non-profit recipients will help activate pathways to free the space and let go of policies that block BIPOC access so that BIPOC communities can take a permanent seat shaping the sustainable agriculture, research and education indicatives of the future.

 Introduction: